Reform of the Biodiscovery Act 2004

-As part of the next stage in the reform of Queensland’s biodiscovery laws, consultation is now open on the draft Traditional Knowledge in Biodiscovery Code of Practice and Guidelines.
+As part of the next stage in the reform of Queensland’s biodiscovery laws, consultation was held on the draft Traditional Knowledge in Biodiscovery Code of Practice and Guidelines.

 Biodiscovery in Queensland involves the collection and analysis of native biological material (e.g. plants, animals and other organisms) for commercial applications such as pharmaceuticals and insecticides.